jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, CMake, CPack, CTest, Boost, Google V8, Google Dawn, Google Omaha, JavaScript, Node API, WiX Toolset, Win32 API, Bash, Sockets, Linux, Windows, MacOS, Docker, Git, GitLab CI
 * **Contributions:** Google Dawn, Google Omaha, Google V8, Uncrustify
-* Architected, developed, and owned [DCP Native](https://gitlab.com/Distributed-Compute-Protocol/dcp-native), the native layer of the Distributive Compute Protocol that enables users to install/configure/run workers for a distributed computer on x64 and arm64 variants of Ubuntu, MacOS, Windows, and Docker (via multi-architecture image)
+* Architected, developed, and owned [DCP Native](https://gitlab.com/Distributed-Compute-Protocol/dcp-native), the native (C++) layer of the Distributive Compute Protocol that enables users to install/configure/run workers for a distributed computer on x64 and arm64 variants of Ubuntu, MacOS, Windows, and Docker (via multi-architecture image)
 * Created the cornerstone cross-platform, multithreaded, multiprocess, socket-based native V8-embedded JavaScript evaluation server, with WebGPU capabilities, for securely executing distributed code
-* Made a screensaver that performed distributed work, along with a graphical configuration application
+* Developed a screensaver that performed distributed work, along with a graphical configuration UI, that was widely deployed to compute labs to put idle computers to use for the distributed network
-* Established a Swiss-watch CI build/test/release process that deploys containers and graphical installers to alpha/beta/release channels for manual/automatic download on all platforms
+* Established a CI build/test/release process that deploys containers and graphical installers to alpha/beta/release channels for manual/automatic download on all platforms
 * Mentored junior developers (reviewed design, pair-programmed) to add features such as live debugging

 #### **Suitable Technologies** | Palo Alto CA US (Remote)